 Finish with ten minutes stretching to assist with your recovery.

-Once you’ve done the workout if you’ve utilised a Power Meter, you can analyse the data particularly the average power generated within the 20min Level IV effort.
+Once you’ve done the workout if you’ve utilised a Power Meter, you can analyse the data particularly the average or normalised power generated within the 20min Level IV effort.
 This 20 minute effort will be pretty close to 105% of your Functional Threshold Power (FTP).

 This session is taken Hunter Allen and Andrew Coggan’s book Training and Racing with a Power Meter (2nd Edition).